AbhiPathaj/RicknMortyIosApp/README.md

 # Swift Rick & Morty App
-FUll featured iOS app showcasing the rick and Morty API.
+Full featured iOS app showcasing the rick and Morty API.

 -Written in swift language
 -using UIKIT